kat-star/run-be/runner-backend/README.md

 ## Installing and Accessing the Program
 1. Clone the repository
-2. Install by running bundle install in the root directory
+2. Change directory into `runner-backend`.
+Install by running bundle install in the root directory
 3. Get the Rails server up and running with rails s in the terminal
-4. Access the frontend repositoty by cloning it at [github.com/kat-star/run](https://githhub.com/kat-star/run).
+4. Change directory into `runner-frontend`.
 Type `open index.html` to open in browser.
-5. Get started by creating an account and adding a new goal!
+5. Get started by creating an account and adding a new goal